pixelgnome/Vinyl--User-Interface/README.md

 1. **Discogs Search** (recommended): Search the Discogs database for your vinyl and add it with complete metadata including artwork, label info, catalog numbers, and more.

 2. **Upload & Scan**: Take a photo of your vinyl label.
 The app will simulate OCR text extraction (currently mock data).

-3. **Manual Entry**: Type in the details yourself for complete control.

 ### Managing Your Collection